MrCreaper/Dakedo/README.md

 # Dakedo

-A all-in-one for everything needed to make DRG mods and more
+An all-in-one for everything needed to make DRG mods and more

 ## UI